Understanding the loan landscape

 These are usually for landlords who already own one property, but buy another property to rent out.
 Buy to Let mortgages tend to come with higher interest rates and a minimum deposit of around 25% of the property’s value although a number of lenders will accept a lower, 20% deposit.

 Typically allow first-time or existing buyers without a large deposit to get onto, or move up, the housing ladder, with help from the government.
 This could help them access lower deposit mortgages.

 Mortgages are available on a fixed or variable rate of interest.

 Where your interest rate is fixed for a set period of time.
 The main advantage is you know exactly what you will be paying each month, but the flipside is that you will not benefit from falling interest rates.

 This is where you mortgage tracks a pre-arranged independently set interest rate i.e. the Bank of England base rate for an agreed period.

 Here, the interest rate on your mortgage is set by your bank or building society and it is subject to change at your lender’s discretion.

-CreditMatcher helps you compare first time buyer, home mover and re-mortgage deals on fixed rate or variable rate terms.Match me to all available types of mortgages
+CreditMatcher helps you compare first time buyer, home mover and re-mortgage deals on fixed rate or variable rate terms.See all available mortgages